The Purewrist Saga

 Is this going to be true of the Apex Flex?

-Mine too if I’m being honest :grinning_face_with_smiling_eyes: but a good enough amount of places I buy things have decent readers that I figured I could join the fight to convince Mastercunt/Visass to allow the implants.
+Mine too if I’m being honest :smile: but a good enough amount of places I buy things have decent readers that I figured I could join the fight to convince Mastercunt/Visass to allow the implants.

 But I have gotten 1 successful read on a Veriphone reader thanks to @Satur9 and it’s teardown showing where the antenna is.